-To ensure proper use of the University's name, to minimize inconvenience to donors, and to assure proper adherence to local laws, all off-campus fund raising by students must be approved by the Dean of Students and the Vice President for Advancement.
+To ensure proper use of the University's name, to minimize inconvenience to donors, and to assure proper adherence to local laws, all off-campus fund raising by students must be approved by the Executive Director for Student Affairs and the office of Advancement.

 On-campus funds raised by students for public service cannot be used for personal gain.
 To protect the privacy of students, no soliciting or selling is permitted in the residence halls.
-These activities can be conducted only in areas designated by the Department of Residential Life.
+These activities can be conducted only in areas designated by the Department of Residence Life.